Marissa Mishelle

-Marissa Mishelle (born Marissa Leigh Dubowy on October 9, 1989 in Phoenix, Arizona) is an American singer, songwriter, and actress.
+Marissa Mishelle (born Marissa Leigh Dubowy on October 9, 1989 in Phoenix, Arizona) is an American former singer.
 She has appeared on MTV's My Super Sweet 16 and My Super Sweet 16 Presents Exiled.
 She was the lead singer for the band Defy Tomorrow but left to become a solo artist.
 She has performed on the 2008 Vans Warped Tour and Edge Fest.
-Marissa is currently a member of the band Minus Ned based in LA.

 My Super Sweet 16

 Marissa Mishelle's episode appeared as the season opener for the show's third season.
 The theme for her party was "Pretty in Pink" and was located in a mansion on Camelback Mountain in Phoenix, Arizona.
 The musical performer was Frankie J. As gifts, Marissa received two different cars, including a Mitsubishi Eclipse spyder convertible.

 Exiled

 Marissa Mishelle appeared on the first season of My Super Sweet 16 Presents: Exiled.
 In her episode, Marissa was sent to Kerala, India, where she lived in a chicken coup and helped an Indian family by cleaning up cow dung.